rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 Short
 -----

-1. Rebelsky Games.
-See rebelsky-games-break-2020-01-xx.

-1. Prelude to musing 1000 (prelude-to-1000-2020-01-xx.md)

-1. The Fiboacci Spiral.
-Damian Hirst, Intelletual Property, and my Final Project for Sculpture.

 1. "The Champagne of Beers".
 What does that mean?
 It's not like they've called it the "Lafite Rothchild of beers".
 Do they mean that it's carbonated?
 Most beer is carbonated.
 Do they mean that it's made in the Champagne region of France?
 (Yes, I realize that Champagne is supposed to be fancy.
 But it's an odd metaphor.)

+1. A tale of two unions.

+1. Rebelsky Games.
+See rebelsky-games-break-2020-01-xx.

+1. My Apple Watch.  (my-apple-watch.md)

+1. Prelude to musing 1000 (prelude-to-1000-2020-01-xx.md)

+1. The Fiboacci Spiral.
+Damian Hirst, Intelletual Property, and my Final Project for Sculpture.

 1. Nina Paley.
 Sita Sings the Blues.
 Intersting copyright.
 Just discovered that she draws stuff to order.
 What should I order?